 The tactic is familiar.
 Cast doubt on the sequence of events, question the intent behind the policy, focus on Allied actions, then step back and suggest the whole thing was more complicated than it seems.
 Complication becomes a cover for downplaying.

-This isn’t about shielding Churchill from criticism.
-His record on empire, race, and hunger is well documented and deserves serious scrutiny.
-But dragging his wartime decisions into the orbit of Holocaust denial doesn’t reveal hidden history.
-It assists in the erasure of one of the most well-evidenced crimes in modern memory.
+This is not about shielding Churchill from criticism.
+His record on empire and race is well documented and deserves scrutiny.
+But dragging his wartime decisions into the orbit of Holocaust denial does not reveal hidden history.
+It helps erase one of the best evidenced crimes in modern memory.

 What the Evidence Shows